Hope in Shadows Awards Ceremony 2019

 Overcoming Social Challenges Together

 Most of the photos featured another person within their community— a close somebody who inspired them with their attitude, their daily habits or just their presence.
 This struck me deeply and taught me a meaningful lesson: this was not just a photo contest or fundraiser.
 This is a public platform that allows these community members to be heard and share their stories.
 It is a means to express the way they live their lives and what their daily experience, struggles and achievements feel like.
 It is a window to show the world their reality out of the narrow walls of the homelessness stigma and the poverty social borders.
-They were given this great platform and they chose to bring in their friends, families, neighbors and make them a part of it too.
+They were given this great platform and they chose to bring in their friends, families, neighbours and make them a part of it too.
 This event created space for human beings and their life stories in a world that often shuts them out.
 They brought the community in because that’s what being resilient is: the desire to reach out and say, "We can’t make it on our own, let’s do it together."

 Image